soukouna94/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 0. isupper : function that checks for uppercase character.
 1. isdigit : Checks for a digits from 0 to 9.
 2. Collaboration is multiplication : multiply two integers.
 3. The numbers speak for themselves : Prints the numbers from 0 to 9.
+4. I believe in numbers and signs : Prints the numbers from 0 to 9 except 2 and 4.